-Of course, there are business blogging clients that pay up to $300 a blog post.
-However, when compared to other writing types like grants and proposal writing, this is still low.
+Of course, business blogging clients pay up to $300 a blog post.
+However, compared to other writing types like grants and proposal writing, this is still low.

-Blogging is fast becoming a dying niche especially with the ongoing efforts of Google to remove cheap, SEO-keyword driven mass-content sites from its search results.
-Blog posts that are not educative and engaging are no longer showing up in search results.
+Blogging is fast becoming a dying niche, especially with the ongoing efforts of Google to remove cheap, SEO-keyword-driven mass-content sites from its search results.
+Blog posts that are not educative and engaging no longer appear in search results.
 When Google eventually completes its cleansing program, even businesses won’t pay $5 for them.

 Blogging does not make you a complete freelancer.

-When editing, research, and formatting are removed from published contents, writing reduces to a waste.
-As a freelancer, you need to be constantly improving your writing prowess if you are going to get the high paying gigs.
-You can only achieve this by writing quality contents.
+When editing, research, and formatting are removed from published content, writing reduces to waste.
+As a freelancer, you need to be constantly improving your writing prowess if you are going to get high-paying gigs.
+You can only achieve this by writing quality content.

 - Articles are respected.
 Marketing managers and editors are impressed when you show them a portfolio of your works instead of an archive of blog posts.

 - Articles are more lucrative.
 Instead of earning $5 for a 500-word blog post, you can earn $1 a word from corporate clients and publications.

 - Blog posts are becoming articles.
 Now, top blogs are requesting for longer blog posts.
 This is a call for well-researched, engaging, and original articles.